+607 531 8000 (JB) | +603 2728 6500 (KL) space@utm.my

 In accordance with the country requirements as approved by the University Senate.

-Pass O-Level with at least a Grade B in 3 subjects including Mathematics and two Science subjects.
+A pass in O-Level with at least Grade C in 3 (THREE) subjects including Mathematics, Chemistry and Biology

 OR